nhscc/problem-statements/2026/airports/bdpa-airports-part-1.md

 [SQL injection](https://owasp.org/www-community/attacks/SQL_Injection), and
 [other security vulnerabilities](https://owasp.org/www-project-top-ten).
 Specifically: **form inputs** and the like **will not be vulnerable to SQL injection attacks.
-User-generated outputs will not be vulnerable to XSS or similar attacks.**
+User-generated outputs _(like the titles/names of items and the result of rendered Markdown)_ will not be vulnerable to XSS or similar attacks.**

 As for database security, any passwords present in the database must be [hashed](https://auth0.com/blog/hashing-passwords-one-way-road-to-security)